Boat on Lake Superior Near Pictured Rocks National Lakshore

 Now over a million visitors come to Pictured Rocks National Lakeshore every year to enjoy the spectacular scenery and take part in a variety of recreational activities.
 Of course, viewing the “pictured rocks” for which the park is named is a MUST!
 The colorful streaks occur when groundwater drips from cracks in the mineral rich rock and runs down the rock face--leaving bands of green and blue (copper), red and orange (iron), black (manganese) and white (limonite).
 Since the best way to view the mineral streaked cliff faces is from the water, boat tours and guided kayak trips are a popular tourist activity.

-Pictured Rocks National Lakeshore what to see and do
+Map of Pictured Rocks National Lakeshore

 Pictured Rocks National Lakeshore map, courtesy of the National Park Service